 Trump Stifles Science in Coal Country

-Canceling the study is “a slap in the face,” says Vernon Haltom, co-director of Coal River Mountain Watch.
+Canceling the study was “a slap in the face,” says Vernon Haltom, co-director of Coal River Mountain Watch.
 “It’s telling Appalachian people that their lives and health are not worth protecting.”

 A long-time Earthjustice partner, Coal River Mountain Watch is located in West Virginia’s Coal River Valley.
-The organization has been requesting a study of this type for years.
+The organization had been requesting a study of this type for years.

 An independent commission at the National Academy of Sciences was conducting the first comprehensive review of the science to examine potential health risks related to surface coal mining in Central Appalachia.
 The research had broad backing from the state of West Virginia and several members of Congress, but that didn’t protect it from yet another political attack on science.

 Mountaintop removal mining is one of the most destructive processes in the extractive industry: Peaks of mountains are literally blown to smithereens to access the coal seams within.
 Even as employment in the coal industry has declined, the blasting has continued.